-The Hierophant may also suggest a wise teacher or mentor, someone we hold in high regard that can provide guidance and knowledge.
+The Hierophant may also suggest a wise teacher or knowledgeable mentor, someone we hold in high regard that can provide advice and assistance.
 With the Hierophant we follow the path and work within the rules, tow the line, and do what is expected from us within guiding morals and principles.

-If reversed or badly aspected it may show feeling restricted by structure or a dogmatic approach, lacking moral fibre or principles, unorthodox behaviour or rejecting conformity, losing faith, or corrupt officials.
+If reversed or badly aspected it may show feeling restricted by structure or a dogmatic approach, lacking moral fibre or principles, rejecting conformity, a crisis of faith, or hypocritical guidance.

-Four of Wands > The Hierophant > Three of Cups: Church wedding, or religious ceremony of marriage, (see above for other cards supporting marriage).
+Four of Wands > The Hierophant > Three of Cups: Church wedding or ceremony of marriage, (also other cards that support marriage interpretation).

-> Ten of Pentacles: Traditional home and family unit, in reverse order may feel duty bound to do the right thing for family obligations.
+Ten of Pentacles > The Hierophant > Ten of Wands: May feel under pressure and duty bound to do the right thing for family obligations.

 The Hermit > The Hierophant > The Fool: Taking advice from elders or wise teachers and then disregarding it, forging a fresh and unconventional path free from recognised structures.